-As of August 2022, Selenid and I closed the deal on our fourth rental property!
+As of August 2022, Selenid and I closed the deal on our fifth rental property!
 We closed on this one about 4-5 months after our fourth investment property which you can learn more about here.

 We are super excited about this property and actually got it rented out and cash flowing less than 24 hours after we closed!
 This has kind of become the new norm for us.

 This is a property that was brought to us by our investor agents.

 It is a large duplex with a 3 bedroom upper unit and 3 bedroom lower unit.
 We loved it and then loved it even more after our analysis.
 So, we put an offer in and got it!

 With that said, as I usually do, I want to walk through each stage of the deal with you all.

 First, a primer…